 If you are convicted of child endangerment, you can face one to six years in the California state prison, depending on if you are charged with a misdemeanor or felony.

 In instances where you are charged with a felony, you will receive a "strike" on your record.
 This can be very serious because any other felony you were convicted of in the past, or are convicted of in the future will be considered towards the three-strike law.
 If you are charged with two strikes, by law, your sentence will be twice the term.
 If you were to accumulate three strikes, the mandatory minimum sentence is 25 years to life in California state prison.

 Child endangerment charges with DUI charges are taken very seriously by the courts.
-Our attorneys are specifically trained and exclusively handle these cases in San Diego and Orange County.
+Our attorneys are specifically trained and exclusively handle these cases in San Diego, Los Angeles, and Orange County.

 To be guilty of Child Endangerment under Penal Code 273a, the Prosecutor must prove one of the following beyond a reasonable doubt: